If you’re reading this, you probably don’t enjoy using Instagram either.

 And if you don’t look like them, can’t afford their expensive lifestyle or don’t have a perfectly happy life – you shouldn’t post content.
 Because nobody’s gonna “like” it anyway.

-If you have a regular life, want to meet and talk to like-minded people – Instagram is no longer that platform.
+For the common folk, who want to meet and talk to like-minded people – Instagram is no longer that platform.

 4. Takes a Lot More Work to Create Content for Instagram vs Other Apps

 Imagine you’re a new business owner having to choose which social media platform to market on.
 But you can’t afford to hire a full-time social media manager or agency to do your content.
+Would you still choose to focus on Instagram?

 - Captions writing.
 You can’t just post an image and pray it’s going to do well.
 Instagram posts perform better with relevant or story-telling captions.
 If you can’t write fluently, then you’re going to get stuck.